marabian/gundry-md-seo-project/README.md

 ## Generative AI Use-cases

 I've identified 10 applications of generative AI for SEO purposes.
-The [notebook](https://github.com/marabian/gundry-md-seo-project/blob/master/gundry_md_seo_project.ipynb) implements the first four of these use-cases (refer to "Generative AI Use-case 1" for examples).
+The [notebook](https://github.com/marabian/gundry-md-seo-project/blob/master/gundry_md_seo_project.ipynb) implements the first four of these use-cases (refer to "Generative AI Use-case 1", etc).
 For the last six use-cases, I cover the ideas behind them, offering straightforward suggestions on how generative AI can be used to boost SEO strategies further.

 Please see my [notebook](https://github.com/marabian/gundry-md-seo-project/blob/master/gundry_md_seo_project.ipynb) for these use-cases.